Asonkar45/StudentManagementSystem/README.md

-# StudentManagementSystem
-Simple java console project using JDBC
+Student Management System

+This is a basic Java console application.
+I created this project to practice Core Java and JDBC Concepts. the Project performs basic CRUD operation using MySQL database.